-Monaghan County Council supervises 16 food establishments under service contract to the FSAI.
+Sligo County Council supervises four food establishments (and one seasonal poultry plant) under service contract to the FSAI.
 The audit team confirmed that there was a well-organised and structured approach for the delivery of official controls.
-Establishments are inspected regularly and in general, non-compliances are systematically closed out.
+Establishments are inspected regularly and in general, non-compliances that are identified are closed out.
+However findings in the one food business operator visited were identified by the audit team which will require corrective action.